Project Description

 Administration Leadership Team (ALT)The ALT exists to ensure the project meets all policies, protocols, and requirements of the institutions, partners, and funding agencies and to guide the implementation of the project with emphasis on ensuring that the goals, objectives, and activities underpinning it always remain central to the initiative.

-Regional Community Advisory Committees (RCACs)Three RCACs will support regional components of the project on the Great Northern Peninsula, in the Bay of Islands and in Bay St. George.
+Regional Community Advisory Committees (RCACs)Two RCACs will support regional components of the project in the Bay of Islands and in Bay St. George.
 These committees will help to ensure regional engagement with the project, including rural, coastal, and Mi’kmaq communities, academic partners, businesses, organizations, and other partners.
-The three RCACs may also come together occasionally to discuss broader project themes/objectives impacting all three regions.
+The RCACs may also come together occasionally to discuss broader project themes/objectives impacting both regions.

 Monitoring and Evaluation Advisory CommitteeThe MEAC exists to provide input and support to the Marine Biomass Innovation Project in relation to milestones, timelines, Etuaptmumk, and developmental approach on an ongoing basis.